rundeck/rundeck/docs/en/manual/06-job-options.md

 * as plaintext tokens expanded in remote scripts as `@option.name@`.
     * Inline Script workflow steps that contain a token expansion will be expanded into a temporary file, and the temp file will contain the plaintext option value.

+Note: that when passed as arguments to Job References, they can only be passed as the value of another Secure option.
+See [Using Secure Options with Job References](#using-secure-options-with-job-references).

 ### Secure Remote Authentication Options

 The built-in [SSH Provider](plugins.html#ssh-provider) for node execution allows using passwords for SSH and/or Sudo authentication mechanisms, and the passwords are supplied by Secure Remote Authentication Options defined in a Job.